2019 October 2nd

 Naturally, you can buy that feeling of security – starting at $35.40 for 10 GB of backup storage:

-To my surprise, Winhost performed exceptionally well and the testing tool I used graded its performance A+.
-Sometimes servers that are five or more times more expensive than this Windows hosting offer are left way behind it in speed tests.
+To my surprise, Winhost performed exceptionally well and it's worth to be graded A+.
+Sometimes servers that are five or more times more expensive than this Windows hosting are left way behind it in speed tests.

 However, the Winhost team covers themselves up when it comes to uptimes.
 There's only a 99.9%, uptime guarantee, which means that statistically speaking, your server shouldn’t go down for more than one minute and 30 seconds every day.
 At least according to our uptime calculator.